sparkflows/sparkflows-docs/docs/mlops/user-guide/offline-model-serving.rst

 As Sparkflows Score Workflow
 ---------
   * The model can be loaded in a Sparkflows workflow and then it can be used to score new data.
-  * The same scoring workflow can be triggered via REST API to score the data.
+  * The scoring workflow can also be triggered via REST API to score the data.

     .. figure:: ../../_assets/mlops/mlops_workflow_score.png
        :alt: Load balancers